riceissa/breathing/doc.md

 - can i get "fresher" air (even if imaginary) by going inside or outside or to a different room or by moving away from a pollutant source? is there a smell that's bothering me? a lot of times, if you also have anxiety about your breathing, it is helpful to do things that might just seem like placebo, just to help your brain calm down so that it doesn't keep looping on and on about "what if i'm breathing in polluted air" or whatever.
 - is my breathing _pattern_ irregular? (e.g., pauses, or breathing fast for a few breaths and then slow, or differently sized breaths, like audible for a few breaths, then silent for a few breaths.) can i try to make it more regular? or does it really want to be irregular?
 - does it feel more like i'm forgetting how to breathe (and so i should gently try to guide my body into breathing better), or like i am controlling my breathing too much (and i should instead just let my breathing happen on its own)? (i've felt both at different times and it's quite confusing. i suspect the first one is some sort of autonomic dysfunction thing that i have because of my generic illness, and the second one is a more typical air hunger thing that i have due to overbreathing. but really, i don't know.)
-- can i relax some part of my body, or more parts of my body?
+- can i relax some part of my body, or (if some parts of my body are already relaxed) _more_ parts of my body?
 - is my heart rate also high? (for me, this tends to indicate i am having POTS and so lying down often helps me calm down a lot.)

 # Acknowledgments {.unnumbered}